willdelorm/code100/README.md

 Learned about static and dynamically typed languages, primitive and non-primitive types and type coercion.

+### Day 8: February 9, 2023

+Learned about higher order functions and closures.
+Began a quote generator project.

 ## Missed Days to Make Up

 _Total Days: 1_